servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 You can modify the variables located inside the file: _myVariables.scss and  then re-compile the sources to generate a modified “darkCustom.css”
 These Sass variables override the default Bootstrap values.
 (Remember to remove the !default tag from them).

-### Base Sass Variables Template: _myVariables.scss
+### Base Sass Variables Template: _myvariables.scss
-The [_myVariables](scss/_myVariables.scss) file contains a minimum set of variables used for the Default Bootstrap Theme for the marketplace UI.
+The [_myvariables](scss/_myvariables.scss) file contains a minimum set of variables used for the Default Bootstrap Theme for the marketplace UI.
 It includes a green color theme (including custom color shades for the Bootstrap list groups), and a small number of variables such as $body-bg and the $font-family-base used for Bootstrap Fonts of specific headings.

 You can simply modify the color theme, by changing the variable $main-color in _myVariables.scss and recompiling the source files.
 All the colors get automatically adjusted depending on the $main-color variable.
 But you could also override other theme colors, such as the $primary or $secondary theme, or add an additional color in the themes colors map. (please see: https://getbootstrap.com/docs/4.3/getting-started/theming/ for more information).